-The postgraduate training for degree/diploma shall be of residency pattern.
+The postgraduate training for degree shall be of residency pattern.
 The post graduate shall be trained with graded responsibilities in the management and treatment of patients entrusted to his/her care.
 The participation of the students in all facets of educational process is essential.
 Every candidate should take part in seminars, group discussions grand rounds, case demonstration, clinics, journal review meetings, CPC and clinical meetings.
 Every candidate should be required to participate in the teaching and training program of undergraduate students.
 Training should include involvement in laboratory and experimental work, and research studies.
 Basic medical sciences students should be posted to allied and relevant clinical departments or institutions.
+Exposure to applied aspects of their learning should be addressed.
 Similarly, clinical subjects' students should be posted to basic medical sciences and allied specialty departments or institutions.